gmejiamtz/sdram_generator/README.md

 2. Build SDRAM controller model - In Progress - Mostly complete, needs more rigorous testing, proper decay parameterization

-3. Generate tests for MT48LC1M16A1 controller - In Progress
+3. Generate tests for MT48LC1M16A1 controller - In Progress - Analog Connection posing issues with ChiselTest thus need to write Verilog Testbenches by hand and use Verilator and Icarus-Verilog for simulations

-4. Build Main program to generate Verilog - In Progress
+4. Build Main program to generate Verilog - Parsing is done, need to rewrite Parameter case class to take in Map of String to Int

 ## :hammer: Tools ##